Taehillah/Walk_Buddy/README.md

 On a later stage, the application must be able to auto calculate steps via the devices step counters.

 Feel free to indulge and grow the app.
+Ciao